-- Strong political will among decision makers and leading authorities is crucial when establishing a National Single Window solution, and even more so when establishing Single Window - Interoperability between two or more economies.
-Often, political will can be reached through the - clearly articulated needs of the business community, and practical examples of successful 495 implementations and business cases.
-The governments' decision on SWI implementation should be - formalized and materialized through the signing of bilateral or multilateral/regional Agreements. - 497 Such formality is important to gain the trust and confidence of the participating parties for successful SWI implementation. - The commitment and understanding of available benefits by decision makers will make it easier to identify the leading agency and driving force for Single Window Interoperability.
-A natural choice for this role is the ministry and/or agency responsible for National Single Window operation.
+Strong political will among decision makers and leading authorities is crucial when establishing first National Single Window solution and even more so when establishing Single Window Interoperability between two or more economies.
+Often political will can be reached through the clearly articulated needs of business community and practical examples of successful implementations and business cases.
+The Governments' decision on SWI implementation should be formalized and materialized through signing of bilateral or multilateral/regional Agreements.
+Such formality is important to gain trust and confidence of the participating parties for successful SWI implementation.

+The commitment and understanding of available benefits by decision makers will make easier to identify the leading agency and driving force for Single Window interoperability.
+Natural choice for this role is the ministry and/or agency responsible for National Single Window operation.